SSCT-Lab/MoCoAssembler/moco_jt/README.md

 II.
 Boundary

-Open your console under jittor_/algorithms and type this for MoCo BOUNDARY TEST:
+Open your console under moco_jt/algorithms and type this for MoCo BOUNDARY TEST:
 ```
-python go_Boundary.py --MODEL 'lenet'
+python go_Boundary.py --MODEL 'LeNet'
 ```
 `MODEL` means the seed model used this time.
 Make sure that the model is in the list above, and if you want to run with all seed models in a loop, set para MODEL to `LOOP`.